 “It’s easier than ever to get out there but ‘there’ is a lot more crowded.
 The effect of all this is that old ideas, companies, and movements can be dislodged in an instant by a new upstart.” – Matt Mason, ‘The Pirate’s Dilemma’.

-Genuine and engaging book by Matt Mason will be of interest to much narrower audience the author states.
-The lessons from youth cultures and their rebellion is seen today as piracy may show the new way to look at the world for those who care anyhow, how information is disseminated and what pathways businesses and media will follow.
+Genuine and engaging book by Matt Mason will be of interest to much wider audience than author states.
+The lessons from youth cultures and their rebellion, seen today as a piracy, may show the new ways to look at the world for those who do care how information is disseminated and what pathways businesses and media will follow.